 that neither that office nor the United Nations Foundation had any involvement with the church.

 Friedel's wife, Ronda,

 61, is co-pastor and son Isaac, 25, as assistant pastor.

 Nancy Bensing, 59, and her husband have been very active

-supporters now say the church has reaped what it has sown.
+say the church has reaped what it has sown.
 "I'm mad at myself — for buying all that bull-crap all

 A graduate of Oral Roberts University and Princeton Theological Seminary, Friedel had served as a missionary